Natural Equine Wound Remedies

 Tea Tree, Oregano, and Eucalyptus Essential Oils

 These three oils have actually been studied and proven to kill methicillin-resistant Staphylococcus aureus (MRSA).
 Because of that, they make great topical treatments for wounds.
 But keep in mind that essential oils, especially those placed on wounds, should always be diluted in a carrier oil.
-You will also want to opt for the 100% therapeutic grade oils (such as the ones from Mountain Rose Herbs).
+You will also want to opt for the 100% therapeutic grade oils.

 Bandaging can be very important for lower leg wounds where proud flesh tends to be an issue.
 (Of course, this is likely the only area you can easily bandage on the horse, too.)
 But just the act of keeping pressure on a wound (and keeping dirt out) can prevent proud flesh and encourage healing.
 Using sterile gauze or foam padding as a base, you can then use vet wrap to securely wrap the wound.
 It will need to be taken off, irrigated, re-dressed, and re-wrapped every 24 hours.
 (Always consult your vet for wounds which aren’t healing.)